Have some pizza fraction fun with these digital slides. They are absolutely no-prep and will get your students to identify fractions.

 Now I would always recommend that you read the book to your students.
 It is so much better that way because you can point out pictures, ask questions, and have discussions about the book.
 But if that isn’t possible for some reason – say social distancing – then you can watch it being read on YouTube.

 I love this book, with its rhyming words, cute pictures, and of course introduction to fractions.
 As you read through it, make a point to show the numerator and the denominator.
 Ask questions about how fractions are made, and how we can figure out which number goes where.

 Pizza Fraction Fun:

 Most of the slides just show a pizza, and the children get to drag and drop the numerator and denominator into the correct spot.
-Now the Boom Cards will automatically check the answers, but with Google slides you will have to go back and check to make sure they are correct.
+With Google slides you will have to go back and check to make sure they are correct.